Cook safely

 Set the refrigerator temperature between 1 and 5 °C.

-Fresh fruits and vegetables that are not sensitive to cold (such as berries and sprouts) should be stored in the refrigerator compartment designated for these foods.
-Cut melons should be kept refrigerated throughout or consumed within 2 hours.
+Fresh fruit and vegetables that are not sensitive to the cold, such as berries, sprouts, apples and carrots, should be stored in the compartment in the fridge designed for these foods.
+Citrus fruits, bananas, tomatoes, potatoes and onions should be stored in a cool, dark place.

 Cool cooked food quickly and store in a cool place